Nothing Left to Do But Cry: Plot

-Tuscan countryside.
-The janitor Mario and the teacher Saverio are stopped at a level crossing, waiting for the train to pass.
-The two are friends and trust each other.
+The film opens in the Tuscan countryside.
+Mario (a janitor) and his friend, Saverio (a teacher) are stopped at a level crossing, waiting for the train to pass.
+The two friends trust each other.
 Among other things, Saverio is worried about his sister Gabriella, who fell into depression for the failure of her relationship with an American boy.
-The wait continues and decide to travel a road in the fields.
-After a while they remain in cream with the car in the middle of the countryside.
-You do evening, it rains.
+The wait continues, and they eventually decide to travel a road in the fields.
+After a while they are stuck with their car in the middle of the countryside.
+When evening comes, it begins to rain.
 The two find accommodation in an inn for the night, in a room that already hosts another person.

 The next morning as soon as they wake up they see, having fun, the guest urinating from the window, but their laughter are immediately truncated by the hiss of a spear that kills him.
 Mario and Saverio see fonding people in the black cloak on horseback, rush to the ground floor and find other people, dressed in a very strange way.
 Increducts make themselves be said by a man where they find themselves and discover that they are fried, an imaginary Tuscan village, in 1492. considering it first a terrible joke, they must resign themselves to the harsh reality making themselves hosting from Vitellozzo, the brother of the killed man, Remigio, who tells them of a terrible feud with such a Giuliano del Capecchio, who is exterminating his family.
 Once in the village they know Parisina, a mother of Vitellozzo and the late Remigio and begin to work in their slaughter shop.

 In the Renaissance context of the village, the most disparate episodes happen.
 Saverio immediately seems comfortable, while Mario does not want to settle down; Soon, however, during a religious function, Mario makes the acquaintance of Pia, a girl of a rich family, with whom he begins to see himself looking out from the surrounding wall of her house.
-In the meantime, Vitellozzo is arrested and Saverio and Mario write a letter to Girolamo Savonarola in vain to obtain his liberation.
+In the meantime, Vitellozzo is arrested and Saverio and Mario write a letter to Girolamo Savonarola, in vain, to obtain his liberation.

-Saverio (who continues to tell Mario to ask Pia if he has an friend to introduce him) does not hide a certain annoyance for the meetings between Mario and the young Pia and complains that he always remains and only him to work in the butcher shop.
+Saverio (who continues to tell Mario to ask Pia if he has a friend to introduce him) does not hide a certain annoyance for the meetings between Mario and the young Pia and complains that he always remains and only him to work in the butcher shop.
 Driven by his political-intellectual ardor, he convinces his friend to travel to Spain, in order to reach Christopher Columbus and dissuade him from leaving for the Indies and discovering America, so that, in the future, his sister cannot meet the American boy who left her.
-In an unspecified place the two come across a beautiful Amazon, Astriaha, which intimidates them by throwing an arrow against their wagon.
+In an unspecified place the two come across a beautiful amazon, Astriaha, which intimidates them by throwing an arrow against their wagon.

 At this point the story differs depending on the version, standard or extended.